 The Citadel Hill street circuit was a relatively short-lived experiment with street racing in Halifax, Nova Scotia, home to the Moosehead Grand Prix between 1990 and 1993.
-Run on the roads around the star-shaped historic military fort, the circuit hosted the Moosehead Grand Prix, with a variety of single-seat and close-roof categories taking part over its lifetime.
+Run on the roads around the star-shaped historic military fort, the circuit hosted the Moosehead Grand Prix.

 The origins of the race lie with the successes of the street circuit races in Toronto, sponsored by the Molson brewing company, and the Labatt's-backed Formula One race in Montreal, other cities across Canada began looking at hosting their own events.
 Civic leaders were impressed by the opportunity to project a 'world-class' image and began exploring the opportunities with sponsors and promoters.
 Vancouver soon hooked up with Molson to promote a second Indycar race, while Halifax paired with the Moosehead Brewing Company, Canada's oldest independent brewery, for its venture into high octane action.